alexandrainst/danlp/docs/docs/tasks/sentiment_analysis.md

 SpaCy sentiment is a text classification model trained using spacy built in command line interface.
 It uses the CoNLL2017 word vectors (read about it [here](embeddings.md)).

 The model is trained using hard distil of the [BERT Tone](#bert-tone) (beta) - Meaning,  the BERT Tone model is used to make predictions on 50.000 sentences from Twitter and 50.000 sentences from [Europarl7](http://www.statmt.org/europarl/).
 These data is then used to trained a spacy model.
 Notice the dataset has first been balanced between the classes by oversampling.
-The model recognizes the classses: 'positiv', 'neutral' and 'negative'.
+The model recognizes the classes: 'positiv', 'neutral' and 'negative'.

 It is a first version.